yutkin/model-of-ticket-sale/README.md

-#Home work for "Operating system" class
+#Homework for "Operating system" class

 There is a server that handles client orders in separate processes.
 Client data are storing in shared memory, access to which is managed by semaphores.